Become a foster parent

 Your first child

-Our dedicated referrals team will get to know you and expertly match you with your first child.
+Our dedicated referrals team will get to know you and expertly match you with your first child or young person.

 Step 1 - Speak to our team

-If you’re interested in fostering and meet the initial requirements, then the first step to become a foster parent is to get in touch for an informal chat.
+If you’re interested in applying to become a foster parent and meet the initial requirements, then the first step is to get in touch for an informal chat.

 Step 2 - Home visit

-If you’re ready to move to the next step, we’ll arrange for someone from your local ISP fostering team to visit you at home – virtual home visits via video call can also be arranged if you’d prefer.
-During your home visit, we’ll speak about:
+When you're ready, we’ll arrange for someone from your local ISP fostering team to visit you at home – virtual home visits via video call can also be arranged if you prefer.

 Step 3 - Fostering assessment

-Once your application has been accepted, you’ll be assigned an assessing social worker who will carry out your fostering assessment – also known as a ‘Form F assessment’.
-This involves a series of visits – usually around 8-10 – to explore various aspects of your life, including your home, childhood, birth children, current and previous relationships, health and more.
+Once your application has been accepted, you’ll be assigned an assessing social worker who will carry out your fostering assessment.
+This involves a series of visits to explore various aspects of your life, including your home, childhood, birth children, current and previous relationships, physical and mental health, and more.